Cornell-Genomics-Facility/checkMyIndex/README.md

 * the constraint on the indices (none, use each one or each combination only once)
 * the inclusion of any indices that are req to appear in the solution

+## Run Shiny application on server

+### Private Cornell version (you must be behind Cornell's firewall to access this version)

+Click [Cornell version](http://cbsugg02.biohpc.cornell.edu:8025/CMI2/) to use the Cornell shiny interface of *checkMyIndex*.

+### Public website for the original Pasteur Institute version

+Click [original version](https://checkmyindex.pasteur.fr/) to use the original shiny interface of *checkMyIndex*.

 ## Modifications in this fork (made by Cornell Genomics Facility)

 * Added XLEAP-SBS chemistry (used by the Illumina NovaSeq X Series and NextSeq 1000/2000)